 The opera is stage in german original version and english and czech surtitles are used in the performance.

-Duration of the performance 3 hours and 50 minutes, 2 intermissions
+Duration of the performance 4 hours, 2 intermissions